aikonbrasil/web/_posts/2021-04-30-gre-configuration.md

 ![routing policy in router 2](http://aikonbrasil.github.io/web/images/ssh_gre_2.PNG)

 Note: Most of the routing commands can be added by CLI or Webinterface configuration of each router.
-If necessary use Linux commands in the laptop, such as: `sudo ip route add PREFIX via address dev interface`  [network commands in Linux](https://wiki.archlinux.org/title/Network_configuration)
+If necessary use Linux commands in the laptop, such as: `sudo ip route add PREFIX via address dev interface` check in [network commands in Linux](https://wiki.archlinux.org/title/Network_configuration){:target="_blank"}